 - Charts and graphs: If you’re a person who likes data on your health habits, it can be helpful to use a water tracker app that lets you compare how much water you drank on previous days, weeks, and months.

 One thing you may not need to consider as much is alcohol and coffee.
-Though both are diuretics, it’s a Harvard Health “How Much Water Should You Drink?”
+Though both are diuretics, it’s a myth that they cause dehydration Harvard Health “How Much Water Should You Drink?”
 View Source , according to Harvard Health.
 This is because the water from those beverages still contributes to your overall water consumption for the day.
 (That said, water is always preferable, health-wise, to a cocktail or cold brew.)

 Water tracker apps often try to take these factors into consideration when determining water intake goals.
 But given that there’s no firm recommendation on how much water people should generally be drinking and many apps aren’t transparent with how they’re calculating their figures, a water tracker app isn’t the best place to look for guidelines on how much water you as an individual should be drinking.
 Consider consulting with a healthcare professional who can give you personalized guidance.